dpmj/alcazar/README.md

 ## Fix

 - [ ] Inconsistent skips above and below floats, too much space sometimes.
+- [ ] Inconsistent skips above and below titles
 - [ ] Hyphenation is weird?
+- [ ] In listings, for some reason the comments of lots of `%` are bugged.